paulocoliveira/30-days-of-solidity/project2-vendor_machine/README.md

-# Day 1 of 30 days of Solidity Challenge
+# Project 2 of 30 days of Solidity Challenge

 This project is a smart contract using Solidity + Hardhat + Typescript.
 It has a contract, some tests for the contract, and a script that deploys the contract.